JLInF97/PSWebGUI/docs/about_PSWebGui.md

 # SHORT DESCRIPTION
-A fast way to create and display PowerShell graphical interfaces with HTML
+A fast way to create and display PowerShell graphical interfaces using HTML

 # LONG DESCRIPTION